UX

 Data

-Another vulnerable area that a product designer should take care of is data and the way it is sent, received, and displayed within a product.
+Another vulnerable area that a product designer should address is data and the way it is sent, received, and displayed within a product.

 If you think that data capture and exchange and all the related stuff is the developers’ playground, I’d recommend that you google “data design.”
-If you really want to create quality, user-friendly, scalable, and secure products, at least some basic knowledge of data design is a must.
+If you want to create quality, user-friendly, scalable, and secure products, at least some basic data design knowledge is necessary.

-However, if you strip off all the technicalities and nuances of data design, you come to the same personal data displayed within a product: emails, phone numbers, credit cards, internal user IDs, last activity dates, etc.
+However, suppose you strip off all the technicalities and nuances of data design.
+In that case, you come to the same personal data displayed within a product: emails, phone numbers, credit cards, internal user IDs, last activity dates, etc.

 Example 2

-We’ve been hearing about thousands of compromised user accounts of well- and not-so-well-known services every once in a while.
-Very often, the reason for such serious issues becomes a tiny bit of sensitive data heedlessly exposed to the outer world.
+We’ve heard about thousands of compromised user accounts of well-known and not-so-well-known services every once in a while.
+Very often, the reason for such serious issues is a tiny bit of sensitive data heedlessly exposed to the outside world.

-According to their findings, the users of the service could share their data with other users via links that led to sort of digital business cards.
+According to their findings, service users could share their data with other users via links that led to a sort of digital business card.
 Technically, everything looked good: URLs did not include user IDs, only lengthy personal hashes.

 The same hashes (associated with certain users) were also used in the API.
-However, they were still useless if you didn’t know the internal ID of the hash owner.
-And that is where the designers of the service kindly helped the hackers: they put the internal user ID right into the corner of the shared business cards.
+However, they would still be useless if you didn’t know the internal ID of the hash owner.
+And that is where the service designers kindly helped the hackers: they put the internal user ID right into the corner of the shared business cards.
 Why?
-Noone could explain.
-But that was enough to compromise the service.
+No one could explain, but that was enough to compromise the service.

 Solution